mattb-sec/ProcessAnalysis/index.md

 This section is a hands-on demonstration of process scheduling.
 Given information about each process' burst times, I will create a Gantt chart for each process list, explain their completion order, and calculate the total turnaround times and average turnaround times.

-## Problem 1

-In this problem, FIFO (First in, Last out) scheduling is used, and all processes arrive at the same time (that is, Arrival Time = 0).
-Therefore, they will be executed in a random order.

 | Process        | Burst Time (in ms)         |
 |:-------------|:------------------|